approov/quickstart-ios-swift-grpc/REFERENCE.md

 public static func fetchSecureString(key: String, newDef: String?) throws -> String?
 ```

-This throws `ApproovError` if the there was a problem obtaining the secure string.
+This throws `ApproovError` if there was a problem obtaining the secure string.
 This may require network access so may take some time to complete, and should not be called from the UI thread.

 ## fetchCustomJWT
 Fetches a [custom JWT](https://approov.io/docs/latest/approov-usage-documentation/#custom-jwts) with the given marshaled JSON `payload`.